 - Orchestral strings (violin, viola, cello, bass)

 - Request a brochure

 Our all-inclusive tuition for summer 2023 will be announced shortly.

 All tuition payments are non-refundable, except in the event of a forced cancellation.

 Financial aid is available to qualified students who demonstrate need.
 If you have questions about financial aid, we encourage you to submit an application and contact our office.

 How to Apply

-Students may apply online starting December 1st.
+Students may apply online.
 We accept applications until each studio has been filled (typically by mid-spring).
 Applicants should prepare a 5–10 minute representative sample of their playing ability.
 Visit our Apply page for submission requirements and scheduling information, as well as a FAQ section for applicants, parents, and teachers.

 Kinhaven Music School does not discriminate on the basis of race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, or age or against a qualified disabled individual, in its admissions, financial aid, education programs, activities or employment policies.